Transportation demand management (TDM)

 Volunteering for SPOKES

 Using video conferencing can reduce your transportation impact by not leaving campus to attend meetings, lectures or seminars.
 The technology provides real time face to face interaction with sites virtually anywhere in the world.
 The technology allows for communication between two sites or between multiple locations.
 The state-of-the-art videoconferencing facilities at UVic are located in the Social Sciences and Math Building, with three different sized rooms available for rent.
+And it's FREE for on-campus users!
 For more information visit Media Services.

 Webcasting is another technology that can be used to reduce the numbers of people travelling to campus to participate in lectures, panel discussions or other events.
 Your event can be broadcast over the internet and seen by people around the world live, for a minimal cost.
 For more information visit Media Services.